Timeseries

 by retaining first occurrence of value in index.

-If set to `False`, will not test for duplicates in the index;
+If set to `False`, will not test for duplicates in the index.

-:returns: DataFrame that has monotonically increasing
+DataFrame that has monotonically increasing (or decreasing)

-(or decreasing) timestamps.
+timestamps.

 """